Likheet/stack-game/README.md

 To run the game locally:

 1. Clone this repository: `git clone https://github.com/your-username/stack-block-game.git`
+2. run "npm i" to install any dependencies
-2. Navigate to the project directory: `cd stack-block-game`
+3. Navigate to the project directory: `cd stack-block-game`
-3. Open `index.html` in a web browser.
+4. Open `index.html` in a web browser.

 Alternatively, the game is accessible online  [Here](https://stack-game-pearl.vercel.app/).